NickKelly1/about/src/pages/projects/medikit.md

 technology: |
   NPM package hosted on Verdaccio.

-  Wraps sharp for performance with a high-level API.
-Uses a queueing system to parralelize server load.
+  Wraps Sharp with a high-level API.
+Uses a queueing system to parallelize server load.

 role:
-  - Provide counsel on writing using TypeScript, architecting packages and utilising the latest NodeJS and JavaScript language features.
+  - Provide domain knowledge and support for using TypeScript, architecting npm packages and utilising the latest NodeJS and JavaScript language features.

 tags:
   - TypeScript
+  - NodeJS
 ---

-Medikit is an npm package hosted on Ci’s private NPM repository.

-Medikit exposes high level api for multimedia editing to assist NodeJS-based content management systems.